problemsolver25/TypeScript_Basic/Readme.md

 ## more..
 - Type definitions act as documentation that the computer enforces.
 - Type Script catches type errors, but the bigger win is predictable code behavior.
-- TypeScript encourages `thinking about your data and logic rigorously`.
+- TypeScript encourages `thinking about your definition, data and logic rigorously`.
 - Learning TypeScript makes learning C#, Java, or Rust easier later because you get used to thinking in terms of types, interfaces, and generics.
 - It’s a tool to tame complexity, not a requirement to rewrite everything.